DerrickGold/OpenPlugClientPy/README.md

 ###Appologies
-The source is a bit of a mess as it waswas hacked together in about a day.
+The source is a bit of a mess as it was hacked together in about a day.
 The thread handling of global data is abysmal.
-Do not use this source for learning reference You will get burned.
+Do not use this source for learning reference.
+You will get burned.